AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithAttributes/AddAttributeTypeReference.md

 ObjectWithAttributes.AddAttributeTypeReference Method (IObjectWithAttributes, AttributeFamilyType, Boolean, Boolean, String)
 ============================================================================================================================
-AutomationML 2.1 APIAdds an AttributeType reference to this ObjectWithAttribute using the provided AttributeType object.
+Adds an AttributeType reference to this ObjectWithAttribute using the provided AttributeType object.
 The AttributeType reference is added as a [AttributeType][1] object.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)